 Road trip to Oman?

-A good way to avoid this can, of course, be to include a trip to Oman in with your Abu Dhabi trip!
-Musandam is our favourite location for an overnight trip, although the closes crossing point from Abu Dhabi city is Al Ain; not only an amazing experience but you can avoid any issues with overstaying your visa and receiving a fine by exiting the country between day 30 and day 39.
+A good way to avoid this can be to include a trip to Oman with your Abu Dhabi trip!
+Musandam is our favourite location for an overnight trip, although the closest crossing point from Abu Dhabi city is Al Ain; not only an amazing experience but you can avoid any issues with overstaying your visa and receiving a fine by exiting the country between day 30 and day 39.

 There are a few small costs involved.
 Other than transportation you have to pay an exit fee to the UAE, and a tourist Visa entry fee to Oman, currently 5OR for a 10-day visit visa.
 Re-entering the UAE there are no charges on the Omani or UAE side, just stamping of your passports.